 Selecting the appropriate Layout: During data acquisition the experimenter should be able to assess whether the signal obtained is within the desired range and if it stable or has attended a new steady state following any experimental manipulation.
-Thus, in the case of using Saf it is appropriate to initially select the lavout 'Safranin which sianal' raw displays data related respirometry according to the standard layout '05 Flux per Volume corrected' and the Saf signal as plots of the raw signal 'Amp Raw' [V] just below each related plot of the oxygen signal.
+Thus, in the case of using Saf it is appropriate to initially the select layout 'Safranin which raw sianal' displays data related to respirometry according to standard layout '05 Flux Volume corrected' and the Saf signal as plots of the raw signal 'Amp Raw' [V] just below each related plot of the oxygen signal.